natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 inspire courage.

-*Slumber Song (Sp)*: At 6th level, a sandman can use his performance to cause a creature he has already fascinated to fall asleep (as *[deep slumber]*, but with no HD limit).
+*Slumber Song (Sp)*: At 6th level, a sandman can use his performance to cause a creature he has already fascinated to fall asleep (as *[Deep Slumber]*, but with no HD limit).
 Otherwise, this ability functions like suggestion.
 This performance replaces suggestion.